Academic Standards and Policies

 Withdrawal from Classes

-If a student must withdraw from college/classes, he/she may do so online or in person in Admissions & Records by the end of the 9th week of the semester for semester-length classes.
+If students must withdraw from college/classes, they may do so online or in person in Admissions & Records by the end of the 9th week of the semester for semester-length classes.
 Withdrawal dates for Summer classes and courses less than semester-length vary.
-Information regarding a specific class is available on the student Schedule/Bill, at www.sbcc.edu/classes or from Admissions & Records.
+Information regarding a specific class is available on the student Schedule/Bill found on the Class Schedules website or from Admissions & Records.
 Students failing to officially withdraw by the stated deadlines will receive an evaluative grade.

 Withdrawal from Semester-Length Classes

-- A student may initiate a withdrawal from a full semester-length class at any time prior to the end of the 9th week.
+- A student may initiate a withdrawal from a full semester-length class after the second week but prior to the end of the 9th week.
 Students are encouraged to consult with the instructor concerning the withdrawal, but the instructor may not withhold the “W.”

 - A student who remains in a class beyond the end of the 9th week must receive a grade other than a “W.”

 - The “W” shall not be used in calculating grade point averages, but excessive “W”s shall be used as a factor in progress probation and dismissal procedures.

 - Students will be blocked from registering in courses in which they have three previously recorded “W” notations or have exceeded the maximum enrollment limit (see Course Enrollment, Repetition and Withdrawal Limits).
 Students may petition Admissions & Records for exceptions.